-Teams run another round of user testing, this time with their interactive prototype.
+In this lesson, teams run another round of user testing with their interactive prototype.
 Feedback gathered from this round of testing will inform the final iteration of the app prototypes.

 Lesson 15: Improving and Iterating

 Using the feedback from the last round of testing, teams implement changes that address the needs of their users.
 Each team tracks and prioritizes the features they want to add and the bugs they need to fix.